project-poodle/poodle/design.md

   - Bucket name is an alpha-numeric string separated by '/'
   - Bucket name is optional part of a Scheme

-A full Scheme ID includes Consensus ID, Domain, Tablet, and optional Buckets.
+A full Consensus Scheme includes Consensus ID, Domain, Tablet, and optional Buckets.
 E.g.

     <consensus_id>, <domain>:<tablet>[/<buckets>]